Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Remove-AzureRmServiceBusNamespace.md

 ```

 ## DESCRIPTION
-The ** Remove-AzureRmServiceBusNamespace ** cmdlet removes the NameSpace from the given ResourceGroup
+The **Remove-AzureRmServiceBusNamespace** cmdlet removes the namespace from the specified resource group.

 ## EXAMPLES